 - Make the font size large enough to read from 3 to 6 feet away at final size.

-- Semi-gloss: gives best color and detail, especially for photographs and images.
+- Semi-gloss: gives the best color and detail, especially for photographs and detailed images.

-- Travel Fabric: Good for travel – can be packed in your suitcase… no tube needed!
+- Travel Fabric: Great for travel—can be packed in your suitcase.
+No tube needed!

 BEFORE YOU SEND TO PRINT:

 It is recommended that you save your file as PDF.
 This does not a guarantee what the final poster will print like, but it can help reveal any problems or issues that may occur when the file is processed by our printer.